isomerpages/govtech-corp/media/technews/_posts/2020-04-12-post-6 things about OpenTrace — the open source code published by the TraceTogether team.md

 tracing capability.
 It has been established out of the experiences from previous outbreaks, like SARS, and supports the Singapore Ministry of Health’s contact tracing processes, systems and personnel.</p>
-<p>Instead of having to go through the&nbsp;<a href="https://www.tech.gov.sg/media/technews/tracetogether-behind-the-scenes-look-at-its-development-process" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">painstaking process</a>&nbsp;of
+<p>Instead of having to go through the&nbsp;painstaking process&nbsp;of developing
-developing a new Bluetooth-based contact tracing app from scratch, other public health authorities can consider adapting the OpenTrace source code and make modifications to suit their own needs.
+a new Bluetooth-based contact tracing app from scratch, other public health authorities can consider adapting the OpenTrace source code and make modifications to suit their own needs.
 For example, whereas Singapore has a central public health agency receiving and processing TraceTogether data in parallel with existing contact tracing procedures, this may not be true in different jurisdictions.
 A decentralised model with human-out-of-the-loop recommendations could be developed.</p>
 <h3>3.
 BlueTrace protocol can be the basis for privacy-preserving contact tracing standards globally</h3>
 <p>“The BlueTrace protocol, which OpenTrace is built around, envisages a
 federated means of tracing contacts within countries and across jurisdictions,”